 Sample Social Emotional Learning Activities through the Arts

 There are plenty of ways to put SEL through the Arts into action.
-Here’s a few ideas to help you get started.
+While you may have a specific social emotional learning curriculum, these ideas can be embedded into a variety of lessons:

 THEATER-FOCUSED IDEAS (ANY LEVEL)